beginore/groupie-tracker/README.md

-# Groupie-Tracker
+# Groupie-Tracker-Search-Bar

 ## Description

-Groupie Trackers consists on receiving a given API and manipulate the data contained in it, in order to create a site, displaying the information.
+Groupie tracker search bar consists of creating a functional program that searches, inside your website, for a specific text input.
+So the focus of this project is to create a way for the client to search a member or artist or any other attribute in the data system you made.

 ###  Usage: How to Run